AbhishekSahoo5/HR-Round/README.md

 13. What if you are not selected for this position?
 -------------------------------------------------------
-If i don't get selected in the interview I will be sad because I was expecting to get selected, but i will accept the situation and try tyo find out all the mistakes I have done in the interview and try tp improve myself and knowledge in the particular domain I am in.
+If i don't get selected in the interview I will be sad because I was expecting to get selected, but i will accept the situation and try to find out all the mistakes I have done in the interview and try to improve myself and knowledge in the particular domain I am in.

 14. Why should we hire you?